Amazon Prime Day 2018: The best deals still available (Tuesday update)

 Welcome to the final hours of Amazon Prime Day.
-The sale officially kicked off yesterday at noon PT (3 p.m.
+The sale has less than 11 hours left.
+It officially kicked off yesterday at noon PT (3 p.m.
 ET), and it ends tonight at 11:59 p.m.
 PT (Wednesday at 2:59 a.m.
 ET) -- though we expect some straggler deals to continue thereafter.
 Several hours of serious performance issues throughout Monday created shopping frustrations, but glitches now seem to be at a minimum.

 Disclaimer: CNET may get a share of revenue from the sale of the products featured on this page.